Share this article

 Tips for pet sitters

-Being a pet sitter in Gold Coast won’t be a daunting or boring task with the many dog-friendly activities and spots in the city.
-But still, being a responsible sitter means knowing the best places that are dog-friendly in Gold Coast to visit, keeping routines consistent, and ensuring every outing is safe and enjoyable.
+Being a responsible sitter means knowing the best places that are dog-friendly in Gold Coast to visit, keeping routines consistent - and ensuring every outing is safe and enjoyable.

 Before going out on adventures, make sure you’re in the know of locations that are dog-friendly in Gold Coast.
-Take time to research the many exciting spots in the city that can keep the dogs active and entertained such as the ones that are recommended in this dog-friendly guide to Gold Coast.
+Take the time to do your research, alongside the many recommendations listed in our dog-friendly guide to Gold Coast!

-Preparation is key to a smooth pet-sitting experience.
-Always have the essentials on hand, including a leash, water, collapsible bowls, waste bags, and a towel for beach outings.
-Understanding the dogs’ preferences will help you create a more enjoyable petting session.
+Preparation is key to a smooth pet sitting experience.
+Have the essentials on hand, such as a leash, water, collapsible bowls, waste bags, and a towel for beach outings.

 Holiday pet sitting, with love